sophomoric/maddie/README.md

 - Seed Media and standard tags
 - Ensure pictures of different sizes format the same (must be a gem to do this)
 - Duplicate for rebecca, but ensure code can be deployed to both places for updates
+- Needs Contact info page (maybe a form to email)
+- Links to purchase